THE LAST STOP DINER

 “Wait,” said John.

 “NOW!”
 John yelled as Ponytail began to scream, and leapt up.
 Scott's knees banged onto the bottom of the table as he rose after him and dashed for the door.
-Twisting, he managed to get off a shot before slamming into it, then tripped and fell.
+Twisting, he managed to get off a shot that missed the alien waitress and hit the toaster behind her before slamming into the glass, tripping, and falling.
 Landing on his side, he immediately flipped, sprang to his feet, and took off, looking back over his shoulder as he literally ran for his life across the parking lot.
 John was right behind him, booking like hell, moving pretty damn fast for an old guy.

 Ponytail's scream abruptly cut off.
 “THE BLACK EXPLORER!”
 Scott yelled, trying to hold the gun, dig out his keys, and run at the same time.
 He risked another look behind him and was horrified to see the thing that used to be the waitress was already out the door and gaining on them.
 There was nothing even remotely human-looking about it now.
 Its eyes glowed crimson and what stood for its lips were peeled back, showing sharp little teeth, now edged in blood.